Discover 10 Hidden Features and Shortcuts in OS X Lion

-Apple’s latest operating system for Mac, 10.7 or better known as the OS X Lion was officially launched on the 20th of July 2011.
-But developers, including myself had got an earlier hands-on thanks to Apple Developers Program.
+Apple’s latest operating system for Mac, 10.7, better known as OS X Lion, was officially launched on July 20, 2011.
+However, developers, including myself, had an earlier hands-on experience thanks to the Apple Developers Program.

-According to Apple, the new $29.99 OS ships with more than 250 new features including the few notable ones like Mission Control, Auto Save, Launch Pad, all new Mail app and a few others.
+According to Apple, the new $29.99 OS ships with more than 250 new features, including notable ones like Mission Control, Auto Save, Launch Pad, and the all-new Mail app.

-Now, assuming that most of us will probably start exploring the above-mentioned key features, I’ve decided to skip them and focus on the more subtle (but useful) features.
+Assuming that most of us will start exploring these key features, I’ve decided to skip them and focus on the more subtle (but useful) features.
 In this post, I’ll show you 10 new features of OS X Lion that can come in handy or may even increase your productivity at work.
 At the end of the post, I’ve also included a small list of new OS X Lion shortcuts.
 Rawr!

 Shortcut to: